-You will gain a more accurate picture of your audience demographic by continuously monitoring your online presence, measuring the success of your video marketing efforts and, most importantly, by engaging with your audience online.
+You will gain a more accurate picture of your audience demographic by continuously monitoring your online presence and measuring the success of your video marketing efforts.
+And, most importantly, by engaging with your audience online.

 Using analytical tools to define your audience demographic

-We recommend Google Analytics.
-It’s completely free and will collect valuable data about your website visitors, including:
+We recommend Google Analytics, because it’s completely free and will collect valuable data about your website visitors, including:

 - Demographics: The age and gender makeup of your website audience.

 - Interests: The main interests of your website visitors segmented by affinity and marketing categories.